EngAbdulaziz/discount-service/README.md

 This you will have 2 containers up and running.
 One for Mongo and one for the discount service.

-## Try discount service:
+## To use discount service:

-You can access the application endpoint on port 8080.
+You should first create user (sign up) using : `/api/auth/signup`

+User should be "**admin**" or "**moderator**" to ba able to access discount API

 You can use below curl:

+    curl --location --request POST 'localhost:8081/api/auth/signup' \
+    --header 'Content-Type: application/json' \
+    --data-raw '{
+    "username":"zizo",
+    "email":"zizo@gmail.com",
+    "password":"zizo1234",
+    "roles" : [
+    "admin"
+    ]
+    }
+    '

+Then you should log in and get the access token using `/api/auth/signin`

+You can use below curl for login:

+    curl --location --request POST 'localhost:8081/api/auth/signin' \
+    --header 'Content-Type: application/json' \
+    --data-raw '{
+    "username": "zizo",
+    "password": "zizo1234"
+    }'

+Then You can use the bearer token to access the discount endpoint.

+You can use below curl:

-    curl --location --request POST 'localhost:8080/v1/bill/discount' \
+    curl --location --request POST 'localhost:8081/v1/bill/discount' \
+    --header 'Authorization: Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJ6aXpvIiwiaWF0IjoxNjYyMjQyNjMwLCJleHAiOjE2NjIzMjkwMzB9.1TWN3i9UCTTng6SctTklWrofpQCkDH8ho7xfW8K0Vjj3BdUji_rXu4EPrNrvcunCg__DZ_Ky2nmQgT_y_k5ndQ' \
     --header 'Content-Type: application/json' \
     --data-raw '{
     "userTye":"C2Y",